cosmostellar/discord-gpt/README.md

 | /webhooks remove | (None)   |

 ### ignoring-prefix
-You can set which prefix the bot need to ignore in gpt channels. ex) `!Hey people` when `!` is added.
+Set prefix the bot needs to ignore.
+(For other bots and messages ignored by AI.)

 | command                 | argument |
 | ----------------------- | -------- |